 Once the time is up, your tea is ready to drink.
 Don’t leave the tea leaves sitting in water since that makes the tea too strong and bitter.

 If you’re making a big pot of tea, use a teapot with an infuser to take out the leaves after the steep time.
 You can add the infuser back in the teapot if you want to steep the tea again in hot water.

 I rarely use tea bags since the tea is usually not as good as whole loose tea.

 Tea in tea bags are the leftover broken bits, or “tea dust,” collected after the tea has been processed.
-That doesn’t sound too appealing, does it?
+That doesn’t sound too appealing.

 Good quality tea is a rolled whole tea leaf.
-As the tea steeps, it will unfurl in the hot water and you should be able to see the entire leaf.
+As the tea steeps, it will unfurl in hot water, and you should be able to see the entire leaf.
 Loose tea is the best tea to steep.